-FMR Investment Management (UK) Limited (FMR UK), at 1 St. Martin's Le Grand, London, EC1A 4AS, United Kingdom, serves as a sub-adviser for the fund.
+FMR Investment Management (UK) Limited (FMR UK), at 1 St. Martin's Le Grand, London, EC1A 4AS, United Kingdom, serves as a sub-adviser for each fund.
 As of December 31, 2019, FMR UK had approximately \$23.9 billion in discretionary assets under management.
-FMR UK may provide investment research and advice on issuers based outside the United States and may also provide investment advisory services for the fund.
+FMR UK may provide investment research and advice on issuers based outside the United States and may also provide investment advisory services for each fund.
 FMR UK is an affiliate of the Adviser.

-Fidelity Management & Research (Hong Kong) Limited (FMR H.K.), at Floor 19, 41 Connaught Road Central, Hong Kong, serves as a sub-adviser for the fund.
+Fidelity Management & Research (Hong Kong) Limited (FMR H.K.), at Floor 19, 41 Connaught Road Central, Hong Kong, serves as a sub-adviser for each fund.
 As of December 31, 2019, FMR H.K. had approximately \$16.5 billion in discretionary assets under management.
-FMR H.K. may provide investment research and advice on issuers based outside the United States and may also provide investment advisory services for the fund.
+FMR H.K. may provide investment research and advice on issuers based outside the United States and may also provide investment advisory services for each fund.
 FMR H.K. is an affiliate of the Adviser.

-Fidelity Management & Research (Japan) Limited (FMR Japan), at Kamiyacho Prime Place, 1-17, Toranomon-4-Chome, Minato-ku, Tokyo, Japan, serves as a sub-adviser for the fund.
-As of March 31, 2020, FMR Japan had approximately \$4.2 billion in discretionary assets under management.
-FMR Japan may provide investment research and advice on issuers based outside the United States and may also provide investment advisory services for the fund.
-FMR Japan is an affiliate of the Adviser.
+Fidelity Management & Research (Japan) Limited (FMR Japan), at Kamiyacho Prime Place, 1-17, Toranomon-4-Chome, Minato-ku, Tokyo, Japan, serves as a sub-adviser for each fund.
+FMR Japan was organized in 2008 to provide investment research and advice on issuers based outside the United States.
+FMR Japan may provide investment research and advice on issuers based outside the United States.
+FMR Japan may provide investment research and advice on issuers based outside the United States.